oregon coast

 valley of the giants

-Tucked in a remote section of the Oregon’s Coast Range, the mythical-sounding “Valley of the Giants” definitely lives up to its name.
-The trail through this 51-acre grove of gigantic Douglas firs and hemlocks is less than two miles long but weaves around several trees over 20 feet in circumference and through one fallen giant that grew to 35 feet to circumference before it fell decades ago.
-These 400-500 year-old titans are a rare sight in a land that has been logged for the better part of last 150 years, which makes seeing them an absolute privilege for big tree enthusiasts.
-Access to the trailhead requires navigating a series of logging roads with gates that are occasionally locked so it is advisable to call the BLM office for directions and updates prior to departure.
+Tucked in a remote section of Oregon’s Coast Range, the mythical-sounding “Valley of the Giants” definitely lives up to its name.
+The trail through this 51-acre grove of gigantic Douglas firs and hemlocks is less than two miles long but weaves around several trees over 20 feet in circumference and through one fallen giant that grew to 35 feet in circumference before it fell decades ago.
+These 400-500 year-old titans are a rare sight in a land that has been logged for the better part of the last 150 years, which makes seeing them an absolute privilege for big tree enthusiasts.
+Access to the trailhead requires navigating a series of logging roads with gates that are occasionally locked, so it is advisable to call the BLM office for directions and updates prior to departure.

 IMG_1936.jpeg